GoogleCloudPlatform/community/tutorials/ar-subs/index.md

 ---
-title: Creating Real-time Translation Overlays
+title: Create real-time translation overlays
-description: Learn how to use the Media Translation API with streaming dialog audio, and create translated text overlays.
+description: Learn how to use the Media Translation API with streaming dialog audio and create translated text overlays.
 author: lepistom
-tags: AI, Artificial Intelligence, ML, Machine Learning, IoT, Internet of Things, Raspberry Pi, Video
+tags: AI, artificial intelligence, ML, machine learning, IoT, Internet of Things, Raspberry Pi, Video
 date_published: 2020-08-12
 ---

-Markku Lepisto | Solutions Architect | Google Cloud Platform
+Markku Lepisto | Solutions Architect | Google Cloud

 This tutorial demonstrates the real-time speech-to-text transcribing and translation functionality of the